GuerdonL/FutureOfUsWeb/README.md

 ```
 netlify dev
 ```
-[This hosts the *local* version of the develoment site on localhost, port 8888.
-It should launch your defualt browser to view the site, but if not just open a browser and navigate to <a href='http://localhost:8888/'>http://localhost:8888/</a>]
+[This hosts the *local* version of the development site on localhost, port 8888.
+It should launch your default browser to view the site, but if not just open a browser and navigate to <a href='http://localhost:8888/'>http://localhost:8888/</a>]

 Changes you make to the local version of the website code will now be automatically displayed in the browser in real time (each time you save a file), for most modern browsers.
 Otherwise, refreshing the page will show your changes.
 It is a good idea to use chrome for this purpose, as it is the main browser we are developing for.
 Your pr's (pull requests) will however be tested on all the main browsers (e.g. chrome, safari, firefox, edge 🤮) so it is a good idea to test on as many of these as you can before making a pr, to ensure your pr goes smoothly.

 ## Development Environment

-The general reccomendation for an IDE (Integrated Development Environment) is <a href='https://code.visualstudio.com/'>VSCode</a> simply because it has an extremely large library of plugins that allow for good syntax highlighting, autocomplete, language support, etc.. [note, VSCode is different than Visual Studio]
+The general recommendation for an IDE (Integrated Development Environment) is <a href='https://code.visualstudio.com/'>VSCode</a> simply because it has an extremely large library of plugins that allow for good syntax highlighting, autocomplete, language support, etc.. [note, VSCode is different than Visual Studio]

 If you would like to *really* learn something useful during this project, I suggest trying to set up either neovim with a terminal multiplexer like tmux or using emacs (you'll also want a fuzzy finder like fzf).
 Both of these have a pretty extreme learning curve and you will need to manually install support for things that vscode can do in a plug-and-play style.
-That said they will hugely boost your productivity if you ever do master them.
+That said, they will hugely boost your productivity if you ever master them.
 Plus neovim will make you look like a hacker from a bad action movie.
-(This is mainly a reccomendation for linux users, if you want to learn something and aren't a linux user, just learn linux.)
+(This is mainly a recommendation for linux users, if you want to learn something and aren't a linux user, just learn linux.)

 ## Debugging